Jayveeeee24/iSpeak-Signs/README.md

 DEBUG NOTES

+v1.2r3 4/30 revised DBHelper
+- refactored database table (categoryTotalItems from TEXT to INTEGER) and all its dependency

 v1.2r3 4/30
 - redesigned recognize fragment to fit the buttons and textboxes for recognition
 - implemented a walkthrough feature using viewpager